 Because we received a ton of useful feedback from our interviews, we decided to create an affinity map to discern some higher-level categories:

-After this, we decided to see how our higher-level categories squared with the requirements we were given by project stakeholders at our project kick-off (specifically surrounding which features were necessary on the page).
-Cross referencing those helped us understand which features we might want to actually prioritize:
+After this, I decided to see how the higher-level categories squared with the requirements I was given by project stakeholders at our project kick-off (specifically surrounding which features were necessary on the page).
+Cross-referencing those helped me understand which features I should actually prioritize:

 Clarifying the Problem and Defining Opportunities